-If you’re following us on Facebook, you likely already caught a glimpse of the stunning outdoor living spaces at this Bay Park home we just staged.
+If you’re following us on Facebook, you probably caught a glimpse of the absolutely stunning outdoor living spaces at the Bay Park home we recently staged.
 Planning and pulling items for that job are actually what inspired this post because, well, I LOVE summer.
 I love everything about it…the morning air, the night air, how the light changes and (most importantly) spending time outdoors.
 Even on a really hot day, there’s usually at least one opportunity to enjoy time outside my house.
 And since summer in Southern California really lasts six months or more, expanding our living spaces to include the outdoors only makes sense!

 Whether you have a tiny balcony or an expansive yard, there are plenty of ways to create a space that will allow you to revel in the seasonal warmth.
 However, it’s essential that you consider how much space you have before purchasing outdoor furniture.